Skip to content

 The mixins and variables allow me to theme how the front-page and other pages look without having to refactor the CSS for those pages.
 E.g. I could change most of this website from being yellow to blue or change the screen width I use to declare a screen is no longer extra-small (mobile) in a single line.
 This is really powerful, particularly when you have a white-label product.

-React Components
+React ComponentsGo to React Components section

 With React however, we are encouraged to decouple our components as much as possible.
 In my opinion if a component is given the same props, a component should always act and look the same, if you want your components to be truly independent chunks on a page.
 If however, the CSS isn't controlled by the component, that might not always be true.
 Depending on where it's placed in the page, different selectors could kick in and potentially hide content for example.
 Whether you have the same opinion or not, the nature of a global stylesheet definitely conflicts with the idea of componentisation.